Ho-Ro/Z80_dongle/README.md

 :00000001FF
 ```

-Arduino will happily respond that it stored the stream of bytes and you can issue a command “m”
+Now you can issue a command `m` to dump the buffer (which Z80 sees as its RAM)
-to dump the buffer (which Z80 sees as its RAM) to confirm that it is there:
+to confirm that it is there:

 ```
 m 0 80